伊津子とその母 / Itsuko to sono haha / Itsuko and Her Mother (1954)

 (verso: Young Eyes; recto: Itsuko and Her Mother.)

-Here is another advertising spread for this movie and several others.
+Here is an advertising spread for this movie and several others.
 The right-hand side shows a film called Mother's Diary, and Young Eyes below it.
 On the left-hand side we have not just one but three movies Hirata had a role in!
 Farewell Rabaul at the top, and Tonight for One Night and Itsuko and Her Mother on the bottom.
-I don't ever wish I was alive in the 1950s, but... occasionally I wish I was alive in the 1950s.

 Now for the entire reason why I wanted to post about this movie.

-In trying to find more information, I dug up two articles in a Hawaiian newspaper from 1955.
-It would appear that this film screened at the Toyo Theater, which itself has an intriguing history that I urge you to look into.
+In trying to find more information, I dug up a few articles in Hawaiian newspapers from 1955.
+It would appear that this film screened at the Toyo Theater in Honolulu.
 The first article talks about the film after it's been released and issues some corrections to the previous article, which came out three days before.

 No comments: